monaSalih/reading-notes/read01.md

  # JAVASCRIPT & JQUERY

- This book explains how JavaScript can be used in browsers to make websites more interactive, interesting, and user-friendly.
-You will also learn about jQuery because it makes writing JavaScript a lot easier.
+  JavaScript can be used in browsers to make websites more interactive, interesting, and user-friendly.
+You will also learn about jQuery because it makes writing JavaScript a lot easier.Learning to program with JavaScript involves:
  ![jsintro](jsintro.PNG)

 ## How JavaScript Makes Web Pages More Interactive